pedraamchamsaz/GigApp-Project/README.md

 ##Landing Page Components

 Navigation Buttons:
-            Home Button: Takes users back to the home page.
+- Home Button: Takes users back to the home page.
-            Sign In Button: Initiates the login process.
+- Sign In Button: Initiates the login process.
-    Login Popup: Upon clicking the "Sign In" button, a popup appears for users to log in.
+- Login Popup: Upon clicking the "Sign In" button, a popup appears for users to log in.
                Users can input their credentials and authorize access to their account.
                Upon successful login, users are redirected to their profile page.
-    Content Section: Displays a message and a call-to-action button for users to start searching for gigs.
-    Footer: Currently not implemented in this version of the landing page.

 User Authentication